serener91/EDA_Collections/README.md

 Movies vs. TV shows

 **A3.**
 Definitely more movies availabe on Netflix (apprx.
-7:3)
+70% of contents are movies)

 **Q4.**
-Any difference in countries?
+Any difference amongst the countries?

 **A4.**
-Movies are more common in US, India, UK, France presumably because they have either huge movie manufacturers like Hollywood and Bollywood.
+Movies are more common in US, India, UK, France presumably because they have either huge movie manufacturers like Hollywood and Bollywood or frequent hosts to the acclaimed film awards.
 On the other hand, TV shows are more common in South Korea, Japan, and Taiwan.

 **Q5.**
 Which director appeared the most often?